froghorn82/omemo-im/README.md

 XEP-0027 with conferences.
 (The XEP neither specifically allows nor disallows this.)

-Note: Future build versions of OMEMO Instant Messenger visions to remove OpenPGP and force the use of OMEMO E2EE only.
-Such that it is not possible to send an non-E2EE message from it.
+Note: Future build versions of OMEMO Instant Messenger envisions to remove OpenPGP as well as Unencrypted and force the use of OMEMO E2EE only.
+Such that it is not possible to send an non-E2EE message from the client.

 ### What clients do I use on other platforms
 There are XMPP Clients available for all major platforms.